-Never poutput(), pfeedback(), and ppaged() strip all ANSI escape sequences which instruct the terminal to colorize output

-Terminal (the default value) poutput(), pfeedback(), and ppaged() do not strip any ANSI escape sequences when the output is a terminal, but if the output is a pipe or a file the escape sequences are stripped.
+- Never poutput(), pfeedback(), and ppaged() strip all ANSI escape sequences which instruct the terminal to colorize output - Terminal (the default value) poutput(), pfeedback(), and ppaged() do not strip any ANSI escape sequences when the output is a terminal, but if the output is a pipe or a file the escape sequences are stripped.
 If you want colorized output you must add ANSI escape sequences using either cmd2's internal ansi module or another color library such as plumbum.colors, colorama, or colored.

-Always poutput(), pfeedback(), and ppaged() never strip ANSI escape sequences, regardless of the output destination Colored and otherwise styled output can be generated using the ansi.style() function:

-'''

-ansi.style (, fg: str = ", bg: str = ", bold: bool = False, underline: bool = False) \rightarrow str Styles a string with ANSI colors and/or styles and returns the new string.
+Always poutput(), pfeedback(), and ppaged() never strip ANSI escape sequences, regardless of the output destination ansi.style (, $fg: str = ", bg: str = ", bold: bool = False, underline: bool = False) <math>\rightarrow$ str Styles a string with ANSI colors and/or styles and returns the new string.

-'''